 Wild Dolphin Swim Wetiquette

-Please review the complete page before your Hawaii cruise.
+Please review the complete page before your tour.
 We reserve the right to not facilitate any in-water OR above water encounters which may compromise wildlife or human safety.

-Are YOU ready to swim with wild and free dolphins?
+Are YOU ready to swim with wild dolphins?

 - Remember, RESPECT is the key to any interaction.
 Dolphins must initiate any interaction and have the right to terminate it.
 Let go of expectations.